How to Beat the Queues at Cadbury World

 1. Choose Your Day Carefully at Cadbury World

-It’s of no surprise that the busiest times are school holidays, (& in particular it seems half term holidays), where Cadbury World can be catering for around 3000 visitors a day!
-It is also worth noting that even a visit mid-week during term time will find you surrounded by school trip parties.
+Of course Cadbury Wold is busy during school holidays, particularly half term holidays, where Cadbury World can be catering for around 3000 visitors a day!
+Even a visit mid-week during term time will find you surrounded by school trip parties.

 2. Pre-Book Your Cadbury World Ticket

-Those with discount offers will need to present their vouchers at the reception desk that can get busy very quicky.
+Those with discount offers will need to present their vouchers at the reception desk that can get busy very quickly.

 3. E-Tickets at Cadbury World

 Cadbury World now offers an e-tickets system when booking online.
-Whilst this will only save you 5% off standard gate prices, (when you use the promotional code WEB), it does hold the added attraction of bypassing the initial reception desk queue as you arrive.
+This does hold the added attraction of bypassing the initial reception desk queue as you arrive.
 With an e-ticket, you will have already pre-booked your tour & can take your pre-printed ticket directly to the main exhibition tour/shows etc.